 Belém Sampaio-Marques

-Belém Sampaio Marques graduated in 2003 in Biology at Azores University and received a PhD in Health Sciences from University of Minho in 2012.
-Between 2013 and 2019 she developed postdoctoral studies on the study and elucidation of mechanisms associated with aging and aged-related diseases, using the yeast Saccharomyces cerevisiae as a model for neurodegenerative diseases, namely for Parkinson diseases, at the Life and Health Sciences Research Institute (ICVS) of the University of Minho.
-Since 2019, she is a Junior Researcher at ICVS and also an Assistant professor (20%) at school of Medicine, University of Minho.
-Her research activity is focused on the elucidation of the molecular mechanisms and cellular processes of aging and age-associated diseases.
-More recently, she is also involved in other research topics, namely in investigating the mechanism underlying the development, progression, relapse and chemoresistance of acute myeloid leukemia (AML).
-Her track record is currently mirrored by 41 publications in international peer-reviewed journals (>1300 citations and h-index=18, Scopus; February 2022), and 2 book chapter.
-She is supervising 1 PhD and 5 MSc (three already finished) thesis.
-She has been an ad-hoc reviewer for more than 20 journals and some funding agencies.
-Belém received 5 awards and/or honors.
+Belém Sampaio Marques graduated in Biology from the University of the Azores in 2003 and obtained a Ph.D. in Health Sciences from the University of Minho in 2012.
+Between 2013 and 2019, she developed postdoctoral studies on the study and elucidation of mechanisms related to aging and age-related diseases, using the yeast Saccharomyces cerevisiae as a model for neurodegenerative diseases, namely Parkinson’s disease.
+Since 2019, she has been working as a Junior Researcher at ICVS and also serves as an Assistant Professor at the School of Medicine, University of Minho.
+Her research focuses on elucidating the molecular mechanisms and cellular processes of aging and age-related diseases.
+As of June 2023, she has shifted her research focus towards developing models to study Parkinson’s disease and exploring the role of the secretome of mesenchymal stem cells (MSCs) in neuroprotection and repair.
+Her track record is currently reflected in 48 publications in international peer-reviewed journals (>2200 citations and h-index=20) and 2 book chapters.
+She has supervised 1 PhD and 5 MSc students.
+She has served as ad hoc reviewer for more than 20 journals and some funding agencies.

 Belém Sampaio-Marques

-Belém Sampaio Marques graduated in 2003 in Biology at Azores University and received a PhD in Health Sciences from University of Minho in 2012.
-Between 2013 and 2019 she developed postdoctoral studies on the study and elucidation of mechanisms associated with aging and aged-related diseases, using the yeast Saccharomyces cerevisiae as a model for neurodegenerative diseases, namely for Parkinson diseases, at the Life and Health Sciences Research Institute (ICVS) of the University of Minho.
-Since 2019, she is a Junior Researcher at ICVS and also an Assistant professor (20%) at school of Medicine, University of Minho.
-Her research activity is focused on the elucidation of the molecular mechanisms and cellular processes of aging and age-associated diseases.
-More recently, she is also involved in other research topics, namely in investigating the mechanism underlying the development, progression, relapse and chemoresistance of acute myeloid leukemia (AML).
-Her track record is currently mirrored by 41 publications in international peer-reviewed journals (>1300 citations and h-index=18, Scopus; February 2022), and 2 book chapter.
-She is supervising 1 PhD and 5 MSc (three already finished) thesis.
-She has been an ad-hoc reviewer for more than 20 journals and some funding agencies.
-Belém received 5 awards and/or honors.
+Belém Sampaio Marques graduated in Biology from the University of the Azores in 2003 and obtained a Ph.D. in Health Sciences from the University of Minho in 2012.
+Between 2013 and 2019, she developed postdoctoral studies on the study and elucidation of mechanisms related to aging and age-related diseases, using the yeast Saccharomyces cerevisiae as a model for neurodegenerative diseases, namely Parkinson’s disease.
+Since 2019, she has been working as a Junior Researcher at ICVS and also serves as an Assistant Professor at the School of Medicine, University of Minho.
+Her research focuses on elucidating the molecular mechanisms and cellular processes of aging and age-related diseases.
+As of June 2023, she has shifted her research focus towards developing models to study Parkinson’s disease and exploring the role of the secretome of mesenchymal stem cells (MSCs) in neuroprotection and repair.
+Her track record is currently reflected in 48 publications in international peer-reviewed journals (>2200 citations and h-index=20) and 2 book chapters.
+She has supervised 1 PhD and 5 MSc students.
+She has served as ad hoc reviewer for more than 20 journals and some funding agencies.

 Scientific Highlights